-- → The large LNG tanker must have a minimum keel clearance of 15% on the entire route. - → The wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater (conventional LNG vessels, Q-flex and ARC7 series).
-The wind force must be less than 12 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater (Q-max series). - → The speed of the tidal current at the Zeebrugge breakwaters must be less than 1,5 knot. - → Visibility must be at least 1000 metres over the entire sea and port stretch.
+→ The large LNG tanker must have a minimum keel clearance of 15% on the entire route.
+It applies also inside de LNG dock.

+- → The average wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater (conventional LNG vessels, Q-flex and ARC7 series).
+The wind average force must be less than 12 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater (Q-max series). - → The speed of the tidal current at the Zeebrugge breakwaters must be less than 1,5 knot. - → Visibility must be at least 1000 metres over the entire sea and port stretch.